rpgreview/papersandpaychecks/cow-orkers.md

 North Korea is officially an atheist state where estimates suggest that approximately 2/3rds of the population are non-religious.
 Among those that do follow a religion (apart from Juche, of course) approximately 1 in 7 follow tradition Korean shaminism, 1 in 7 are part of the Chondoism faith ("Religion of the Heavenly Way"), a neo-Confucion religion established in the early 20th century, approximately 1 in 20 are Buddhists, and there is a small number of Christians.
 Korean shaminism, also known as Muism or Sinism, incorporates ancestor worship, spirits of various scope and power, holistic considerations, and mediation in rituals of sacrifices, dance, song, and prayers, between the gods, the mu (shaman), and worshippers.
 The mu are ascetics who seek purity of body and man.
 Chondoism developed from the Donghak ("Eastern Learning") Confucian movement which opposed the encroachement of Western ideas, and carried the secular ideas of poverty alleviation, especially amont the peasants, and political stability.
 It is recognised by the North Korean government as being revolutionary, anti-imperialist, and is represented in the government through its own political party.
 The North Korean constitition does include freedom of religion and even the construction of religious buildings, but all within the caveat of protecting the state from foreign powers and ensuring social order.
 In effect this means that any religious organisation is, at best, closely monitored.

-Religion also plays a role in the traditional crafts of North Korea, incorporating elements of historical shamanistic dance rituals,
+Religion also plays a role in the traditional crafts of North Korea, incorporating elements of historical shamanistic dance rituals, EDIT

 Whilst freedom of the press is technically allowed under the constitution, in reality it is strictly controlled.
 North Korea regularly rates near the bottom of the international assessments conducted by groups such as Reporters Without Borders.
 Propaganda is pervasive, and news content is heavily orientated (c95%) towards local issues, albeit including the issue of reunification.
 Foreign affairs or news is rarely mentioned.
 There are twelve newspapers and twenty periodicals, with the major newspapers being Rodong Sinmun ('Labour Daily', newspaper of the Central Committee of the Worker's Party of Kora), Joson Inmingun (newspaper of Korean People's Army), Minju Choson ('Democratic Korea', the government newspaper), Rodongja Sinmun ('Workers Newspaper', newspaper of the Central Committee of the General Federation of Trade Unions of Korea), and in English and French editions, 'The Pyongyang Times'.